nerc-project/nerc-docs/docs/get-started/allocation/allocation-details.md

 # Allocation details

 Access to ColdFront's allocations details is based on [user roles](#user-roles).
-PIs and managers see the same allocation details as users, but can also add project users to the allocation, if they're not already on it, and remove users from an allocation.
+PIs and managers see the same allocation details as users, and can also add project users to the allocation, if they're not already on it, and remove users from an allocation.